 The European Commission’s website ‘Your Europe’ provides advice for EU nationals and their families on travel, work and retirement, vehicles, residence formalities, education and youth, health, family, and consumers.

-For more information, please visit the Your Europe website
+For more information, please visit the Your Europe website.

 Europe Direct

-Information in all the official languages of the European Union is available on the Europe Direct website
+Information on the European Union, in all the official languages of the European Union, is available on the Europe Direct website

 European Citizen Action Service – Your Europe Advice

-is an EU advice service provided by legal experts from the .
+Your Europe Advice is an EU advice service provided by legal experts from the European Citizen Action Service.
 It consists of a team of about 60 lawyers who cover all 24 official EU languages and are familiar both with EU law and national laws in all EU countries.
 Your Europe Advice replies to questions from citizens or businesses on their personal EU rights.
 The experts respond to the questions within one week, free of charge and in the language chosen by the user.
 Enquiries can be submitted either via an online form or by phone (00 800 6 7 8 9 10 11).You can also meet at a local EU office.
 To find the address of your local EU office, go to the website of ECAS.

+SOLVIT

+SOLVIT is an online and free of charge service provided by the national administration in each EU country and in Iceland, Liechtenstein and Norway.
+It aims to find solutions to your problems related to national administration within 10 weeks of your request, in the centre of the country in which your problem happened.

+SOLVIT can help you with getting your professional qualifications recognised, working abroad, health insurance, unemployment benefits and with issues related to visa and residence rights.

+You can submit an enquiry or complaint to SOLVIT through this portal.

 European Commission